knpuniversity/stripe/knpu/ep2-subscriptions/payment-failed-webhook.md

 # Webhook: Payment Failed!

 Ok, there's just *one* more webhook we need to worry about, and it's the easiest
 one: `invoice.payment_failed`.
-Send a webhook for this event type.
+Send a test webhook for this event.

-Refresh your RequestBin to check it out.
+Refresh RequestBin to check it out.

 This webhook type is important for only one reason: to send your user an email so that they know we're having problems charging their card.
 That's it!
-We're already using a different webhook to actually *cancel* their subscription if there are multiple failures.
+We're already using a different webhook to actually *cancel* their subscription if the failures continue.

 This has almost the same body as the `invoice.payment_succeeded` event: the embedded object is an `invoice` and if that invoice is related to a subscription, it has a